 But most of the time, most of us can empathize with others, admit our mistakes, and keep our achievements in perspective.
 This is not the case with people who have a narcissistic personality disorder (NPD)—they are excessively self-involved and disregard other people’s needs.

-Srinivas Dannaram, MD, a psychiatrist with Banner Health, said that in people with NPD, you’ll see these personality traits, which are listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM):
+Srinivas Dannaram, MD, a psychiatrist with Banner Health, said that in people with NPD, you’ll see these personality traits or symptoms of narcissistic personality, which are listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM):

 - They think highly of themselves (inflated sense of self-importance), exaggerate achievements and expect to be recognized as superior—they consider themselves high-status people.